X

 You’ll need a mix of seasonal vegetables such as onions, carrots, celery, garlic, parsley, thyme, rosemary, and any other vegetable scraps you have on hand.
 You can also add some bay leaves and peppercorns to enhance the flavor.

 The list of what to use is limited only by your imagination (or what you have growing in your garden).
-Try to include a few essentials each time: onions, green onions, garlic, bay leaves, celery, and carrots.
+Try to include a few essentials each time: onions (even after they bolt), green onions, garlic, bay leaves, celery, and carrots.
 Other possibilities based on the season include asparagus, corn cobs, fennel, bell peppers, peas, Swiss chard, thyme, oregano, and basil.

 Using a variety of vegetables will help build a complex and nuanced flavor in your vegetable stock.
 Additionally, vegetable scraps (like carrot tops, celery leaves, and onion peels) can add extra flavor and help reduce food waste.